-Thus, microinjection enables the blunt transfer of RNA molecules through a microneedle directly into the cytoplasm of target cells.
-This procedure is very accurate and can deliver many RNA molecules to individual cells or tissues.
-However, this technique is invasive and requires specialized equipment and corresponding expertise.
+Thus microinjection enables blunt transfer of RNA molecules through a microneedle directly into the cytoplasm of target cells.
+This procedure is very accurate and can deliver a large number of RNA molecules to individual cells or tissues.
+However, this technique is invasive and requires specialized equipment with corresponding expertise.